rust-lang/book/second-edition/src/ch18-01-all-the-places-for-patterns.md

 Note that `if let` can also introduce shadowed variables like `match` arms can:
 `if let Ok(age) = age` introduces a new shadowed `age` variable that contains the value inside the `Ok` variant.
-This also means the `if age > 30` condition needs to go within the block; we aren't able to combine these two conditions into `if let Ok(age) = age && age > 30` since the shadowed `age` that we want to compare to 30 isn't valid until the new scope starts with the curly brace.
+This also means the `if age > 30` condition needs to go within the block; we aren’t able to combine these two conditions into `if let Ok(age) = age && age > 30` since the shadowed `age` that we want to compare to 30 isn’t valid until the new scope starts with the curly bracket.

 Also note that conditionals with many cases like these are not as powerful as `match` expression since exhaustiveness is not checked by the compiler.
 If we leave off the last `else` block and miss handling some cases, the compiler will not error.
-This example might be too complex to rewrite as a readable `match`, so we should take extra care to check that we're handling all the cases since the compiler is not checking exhaustiveness for us.
+This example might be too complex to rewrite as a readable `match`, so we should take extra care to check that we’re handling all the cases since the compiler is not checking exhaustiveness for us.

 ### `while let`